John Armer reviews Russ's past and looks at the milestones

 Connected to Music and Movies

 Our customer magazine was launched back in 2006.
-Replacing the previous incarnation, Directions, Connected was a new format with more pages and more room for in-depth articles and product features.
+Replacing the previous incarnation, Directions, Connected to Music & Movies was a new format with more pages and more room for in-depth articles and product features.
 The first issue set the standard, containing articles by Robert Harley (Editor of US magazine The Absolute Sound), had a feature on Russ's Hi-Fi system and saw us celebrating our twentieth anniversary!

 Today, we are proud to publish a quarterly Hi-Fi magazine that now boasts the second biggest circulation of its type in the UK!
 Regular features include customer systems, spotlights on products, reader’s letters, reviews, how-to’s, Russ’s First Words and much more.
 If you’d like to receive a free copy, click here to subscribe.

 2008 saw us working with audio electronics authority Ben Duncan and physicist Dr Craig Sawyers to look more closely at the effect of our power cables on Radio Frequency Interference (RFI).
-We had been the subject of a complaint to the Advertising Standards Authority (the ASA) about our claims that our PowerKords can cancel RFI - a complaint which has since been thrown out.
-But the upshot of the additional R&D was the development of a new range of mains cables with enhanced RFI-rejecting capability: The SuperKords, our most advanced mains cable technology.
+The outcome of this additional R&D was the development of a new range of mains cables with enhanced RFI-rejecting capability: The SuperKords, our most advanced mains cable technology.

 The benefit of a balanced mains supply is that when mains voltage is split equally across live and neutral any noise on one leg is cancelled out by the other (just like in a balanced interconnect, but there it is signal noise that is cancelled).
 In our opinion, there is no more effective way to feed your system than with a high quality balanced mains supply.

-The first units we offered were the BMU 50 and BMU 150 but they were replaced by the larger BMU 1000, BMU 1500 and the BMU 3000 models.
+The first units we offered were the BMU 50 and BMU 150 but they were replaced by the larger BMU 1000, BMU 1500 and the BMU 3000 models and then by the latest, Mark II versions of the BMU1500 and BMU3000.

 New mains extensions

 Our 25th anniversary year was a busy one.
 After many years looking for an improvement to our highly regarded SuperSockets, we finally introduced our superb performing UltraSockets.
-The success of these was so good that we added them to our new mini-extension, the X2, which was joined later by the X4 and X6.
-The UltraSockets then made their appearance on our top-of-the-range PowerBlock.
+The success of these was so good that we added them to our new mini-extension, the X2, which was joined later by the X4, X6 and X8.

 Improving our PowerKords